danvega/danvega-dev/blog/2017/09/11/monolithic-vs-microservices.md

 title: "When to use Microservices over Monolithic Architecture"
 published: true
 date: 2017-09-11T08:30:19-04:00
-tags: [Software Development, Spring]
+tags: ['Software Development', 'Spring']
 excerpt: "When to use Microservices over Monolithic Architecture"
 cover: ./pexels-photo-325229-760x266.jpeg
 ---

-I am currently working on wrapping up a new section on MicroServices for [my new course on JHipster](https://therealdanvega.com/jhipster).
+I am currently working on wrapping up a new section on MicroServices for [my new course on JHipster](https://www.danvega.dev/jhipster).
 We could easily create a whole course around MicroServices alone so I am trying to keep this to more of an introduction.
 I think one of the questions I hear most is "When should I use a MicroServices architecture in place of a Monolithic application?".
 In this article, we will review what both of these are as well as give some recommendations on when to use Monolithic and when to use MicrosServices.

 ## Monolithic Architecture